bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

 18. you temporarily transform into an elemental of [ELEMENT]
 19. you weave illusions of [ELEMENT] around you
 20. you cannot be harmed by [ELEMENT]
-21. you can teleport by stepping through [ELEMENT]
+21. you teleport by stepping through [ELEMENT]

-TODO: fix trump 14
+your anchor yourself in place relative to nearby [ELEMENT]